 iStat Menus is a tool for benchmarking performance that is surprisingly easy to use, with extra capabilities for controlling various features of your Mac, such as fans and battery. iStat Menus monitors real-time performance, showing speed and capabilities of CPU and GPU.

-With its intuitive dashboard, you can see memory usage and free space, a variety of read-and-write indicators and a S.M.A.R.T. status monitor for disk use and performance. iStat Menus will also spotlight the performance of hard drives and SSDs and would be of help in case you wanted to compare different Macs at the same time.
+With its intuitive dashboard, you can see memory usage and free space, a variety of read-and-write indicators, and a S.M.A.R.T. status monitor for disk use and performance. iStat Menus will also spotlight the performance of hard drives and SSDs and would be of help in case you wanted to compare different Macs at the same time.

 One of the culprits of poor performance, especially when a Mac gets older, is being overloaded with files, documents, duplicates, and other junk that slows down the CPU and clogs the disk drives.
 More often than not, you end up with a Mac slowing down and potentially overheating as a result.

-CleanMyMac is an effective solution and much-needed antidote to slow Mac performance.
+CleanMyMac X is an effective solution and much-needed antidote to slow Mac performance.
 It’s a perfect way to scan, dig up junk, properly delete unused apps, tidy up email folders and attachments, and remove plugins you don't need.
 It can shred trash, clear caches, and declutter disks and hard drives so that your Mac is operating at peak performance again.
 CleanMyMac also features health monitors to avoid similar issues in the future.

 But you can also use Disk Drill to analyze disk space, get alerts when disks are too full, or check disk vitals, such as internal temperatures and performance speeds.
 If you enable S.M.A.R.T monitoring, Disk Drill will place an icon in your menu bar, which will display your drive temperature.
 Click the icon to see a breakdown of your selected disk’s vitals, how much disk space you have left, and your disk’s uptime and power cycle count.

 At the end of the day, our laptops are workhorses, earning bread for most of us.
 And it would be an enormous waste to not keep them in the most productive state.
 Benchmarking is the easiest way to see if your Mac is falling behind.
 In fact, why not run one now?
-Download the apps discussed above and see for yourself.
+Download iStat Menus, App Tamer, CleanMyMac X, and Disk Drill discussed above from Setapp for a free seven-day trial and see for yourself.